Friday, April 3, 2009

 Come with me for a moment.

-novel Jurassic Park, without seeing the film, you would have expected a very different beast than what Steven Spielberg shot for your pleasure.
+If you had read the novel Jurassic Park, without seeing the film, you would have expected a very different beast than what Steven Spielberg shot for your pleasure.
 Characters are cut or altered; the main relationship between the adult leads is merely hinted at in the film, whereas it is explicit and central in the book; action scenes are cut; characters who live in the book die in the film; characters who die in the book live in the film.
 And so forth.
 Yet it cannot be argued that Jurassic Park struck a chord.
 Yet, being adapted (by the original novelist, Mr. Michael Crichton, and hit-maker David Koepp, no less) for the screen, as opposed to being literal, saved the story.
 The gist of Jurassic Park the book was transferred to the screen, even while many changes were made to the narrative and characters.
 The spirit of the book lived on in celluloid.

-To Kill a Mockingbird.
+Another classic: To Kill a Mockingbird.
 The film is considered by many I know to be “perfect.”
 And yet the film and the novel differ in many ways.
 Details from the book are absent from the film, with whole passages excised to fit the narrative into a two hour film.
 Yet, once again, To Kill a Mockingbird is a perfect adaptation because it captures the spirit of the book.
 It tells the story of the novel, without becoming bogged down in the nitty gritty.
 Hell is in the details, I have heard.

 This is precisely where WATCHMEN suffers.
 Rather than adapt the story of psychologically damaged superheroes, incapable of staving off the impending (and possibly necessary) holocaust, it becomes a spectacle of showing off insider cred and spectacle.
 Action scenes are added -- just because, without thought to how it affects the characters.
 Secondary characters and scenes are kept to show how “faithful” to the novel the production was.
 Important scenes were cut because they didn’t “drive the main narrative.”